-Training and education has always been a main priority for HCK.
-We sponsor students attending the Kenya Medical Training College (KMTC) Diploma in Palliative Care.
+We sponsor students to complete the Kenya Medical Training College Diploma in Palliative Care.
 Many of the students on this course go on to train and mentor other health care professionals in Kenya.

 In rural areas of Kenya basic health care is often provided by community health workers, many of them volunteers.
-We fund requests from hospices and palliative care units to provide training for community workers so that they understand, and can provide the essentials, of palliative care.
+We support training for community workers so that they understand, and can provide the essentials, of palliative care.

-Several hospices and services have started up with the help of HCK, most recently those at Nakuru and Kijabe and the palliative care units at Machakos and Garissa government hospitals.
+Hospices in Kenya receive no government funding.
+We therefore provide support for start-up costs to help establish new hospices, including contributing to equipment.
+Several hospices and services have started up with our help, most recently those at Nakuru and Kijabe and the Machakos and Garissa palliative care units.

 All of the hospices work hard at fundraising to maintain their facilities but sometimes there are shortfalls.
-In exceptional circumstances we will provide funds towards the staff costs of an organisation in order to maintain essential services.
+To cover gaps we temporarily support hospice staff costs in order to maintain essential services.

 Advocacy and development of the hospice and palliative care movement in Kenya

-HCK works closely with and supports the Kenya Hospices and Palliative Care Association (KEHPCA), which promotes the development of palliative care services in Kenya through advocacy, advice and training.
+Supporting advocacy and raising awareness are important in ensuring that palliative care continues to develop and becomes integrated into government health care provision in the future.
+We work closely with the Kenya Hospices and Palliative Care Association (KEHPCA), which promotes the development of palliative care services in Kenya through advocacy, advice and training.
 KEHPCA works closely with the government in Kenya to roll out palliative care provision in all hospitals.